NubTheFatMan/Nubs-Discord-Chat-Relay/README.md

 8. Go to [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 9. Go to the bot section and create a new bot account.
 10. Copy the bot's token into `config.json` to the variable `DiscordBotToken`.
 11. Head to [Steams Web API Key](https://steamcommunity.com/dev/apikey) and create an API key for the bot.
 The domain can be anything.
+This will be used to get Steam avatars.
+If you don't want to use them, skip this step and the next step.
 12. Copy your API key into `config.json` to the variable `SteamAPIKey`.
 13. The `SteamAvatarRefreshTime` variable is how many minutes until a Steam avatar is refreshed.
 You can leave this alone.
 14. Set `ServerIP` to the IP of the gmod server.
 Remember the notes in *step 4* of the gmod server setup.
 15. The `LogConnections` variable will log any attempted connections to a text file `connection_log.txt`.
 Make it false if you don't want them to be logged.